jharlap/go-101/slides.md

 // Package store provides an in-memory key-value store. package store

-// Keyer is an object that can be kept in an InMemory store type Keyer interface {
+// Keyer is a type that can be kept in an InMemory store type Keyer interface {
 	Key() int
 }